 What is SSRS Report Builder?

-If you are a person who doesn’t know the visual studio and loves the Microsoft word then you will enjoy working with the SSRS report builder.
-It has a simple yet powerful interface to design graphs.
+If you are a person who doesn’t know the visual studio and loves Microsoft word, then you will enjoy working with the SSRS report builder tutorial.
+It has a simple yet powerful SQL Server reporting services interface to design graphs.

 - Install Builder 3.0